1wunderkind/loopgpt-backend/docs/legal/TERMS_OF_SERVICE.md

 ## 13. Indemnification

-You agree to indemnify and hold harmless LoopGPT, its officers, directors, employees, and agents from any claims, damages, losses, or expenses (including legal fees) arising from:
+You agree to indemnify and hold harmless LooptOS, its officers, directors, employees, and agents from any claims, damages, losses, or expenses (including legal fees) arising from: